deanpemberton/music/archive.md

 navigation_weight: 5
 ---
 This site has a number of tunes from various parts of the country.
-You can look at them all or you can select by area such as Wellington, Dunedin etc.
+You can look at them all or you can select by area such as Wellington, Arrowtown, Dunedin etc.

 We're happy to add tunes from other parts of NZ.